snare/calculon/README.md

 A terminal-based programmer's calculator
 ----------------------------------------

-I haven't found many decent programmer's calculators for Mac and I spend a fair bit of time copying and pasting between Calculator.app and a Python REPL, so I figured I'd have a go at writing a quick terminal-based calculator in Python.
+I haven't found many decent programmer's calculators for Mac and I spend a fair bit of time copying and pasting between Calculator.app, a Python REPL and a debugger, so I figured I'd have a go at writing a quick terminal-based calculator in Python.
 The result is Calculon.

 Calculon is a programmer's calculator based on an embedded Python REPL.
 It's split into two components - the display and the REPL - each of which are run in a separate terminal.
 There are two options for the REPL - either the embedded Python REPL (based on the Python `code` module, or an instance of `bpython`.